CandyDog/Simple-Expert-System/README.md

 ![](./img/4.jpg)
 ![](./img/5.jpg)

-6. We can also delete unwanted rules.
+6. We can also delete unwanted rules (in the picture the first rule was removed).
 ![](./img/6.jpg)